My "Du Jour" page contains information that will be available on a temporary basis - usually for a couple of weeks.

 Publish Date in August 2018

-Review comment - The truly fascinating theme of this book is the psychological perceptions, theories and practices of the time – and how they dramatically affected, or could affect the lives of patients, their families, and the medical community at large.
-Then we have the multi-faceted social and medical views that supported explored mental illness, yet also denied it existed. - Maria D'Marco
+Review comment - The truly fascinating theme of The Fading of Kimberly is the psychological perceptions, theories and practices of the time – and how they dramatically affected, or could affect the lives of patients, their families, and the medical community at large.
+Then we have the multi-faceted social views, and medical views, that supported, explored mental illness, yet also denied it existed.